ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-tests.md

     return [[1]];
 }

-// This is a random test function, this will randomly execute without depending on other functions.
+// This is a random test function.
+This will randomly execute without depending on other functions.
-// But note that other functions do depend on this.
+// However, note that other functions do depend on this.
 @test:Config {
     groups: ["g1", "g2"]
 }